Orlando Film and Video Schools

-Associate in Science in Digital Media Technology - Video and Motion Graphics
+Associate in Science in Digital Media Technology - Motion Graphics

-Associate in Science Digital Media Technology - Live Event Video Production
+Associate in Science in Digital Media Technology - Video Production

-The live event video production concentration is a 64-credit program and prepares students to oversee and work in live media production.
+The video production concentration is a 60-credit program and prepares students to oversee and work in live media production.
 Courses teach students about audio-visual technology, lighting and storytelling.
 Students are required to participate in an internship.

 University of Central Florida

-Students at the University of Central Florida have the option to pursue over 200 majors.
+Students at the University of Central Florida have the option to pursue more than 200 majors.
 The College of Arts and Humanities has 25 undergraduate programs and offers film and video career training.

 Bachelor of Fine Arts in Film